Compensating for past errors – HMRC’s retrospective change in approach to VAT on compensation

 Last month HMRC announced in a Business Brief (12/20) a change in its view of the VAT treatment of certain compensation payments relating to the termination of contracts pursuant to recent case law at EU level.
 Previously, HMRC’s view of the law was generally that compensation payments paid on the termination of an agreement were outside the scope of VAT.

 The new guidance – which updates HMRC’s Manual – makes it clear that certain payments made on the termination of contracts, which previously would have been viewed as compensation, should instead be subject to VAT.
 In addition, the new guidance can be read as applying more broadly and at face value applies to many types of compensation payments and damages.
-Clarification is being sought from HMRC as to whether the changes are actually intended to be that broad, as the case law giving rise to the change in approach by HMRC seems to apply more narrowly.
+Clarification is being sought from HMRC as to whether the changes are actually intended to be that broad, and we understand that HMRC is reviewing the guidance to consider its scope.
+It is not clear that the change should be applied broadly as the case law giving rise to the change in approach by HMRC seems to apply more narrowly.
 We comment further on certain types of payment below.
 Most unfortunately of all, HMRC is of the view that taxpayers are required to apply this change of practice retrospectively, meaning that payments under contracts made in the past must now be revisited (subject to the general VAT time limits for correcting past errors, which in practice should mean four years).
+Until HMRC has completed its review of the scope of the new guidance, we do not expect HMRC to be proactive in applying the changes.
 Taxpayers are not required to do this if a specific ruling was obtained from HMRC in relation to a particular payment, but this is unlikely to be relevant to many taxpayers.

 As noted above, HMRC will apply the new approach to most payments that have been made in the past and all new payments made in future.
 As a result taxpayers should review payments that they have received from customers that have been treated as compensation, and consider whether VAT should be accounted for on these sums.
 If the original VAT treatment was incorrect (under HMRC’s new view), the supplier should pay the output VAT due to HMRC and amend their VAT returns.
 At that point, it will be essential to consider the contractual arrangements to determine whether the cost can be passed on to the recipient of the supply.